LTUC/amman-dotnet-401d2/Curriculum/Class27/lab/README.md

 ### Guidance

-**User Story 1:** Add identity to your empty MVC project.
+**User Story 1:** Add identity to your MVC project.
 This is done in the Startup.cs class in the ConfigureServices() method.
 This is a big user story because the following must also be completed to accomplish this story:
 1. Create an ApplicationUser (that derives from Identity User)
 1. Create a new DBContext for Identity (ApplicationDbContext) and register it into the startup
 1. Setup UserSecrets into your application